 4.0.3.
-Combustion of Demineralizer Resins.
+Combustion of Demineralizer Resins

 The combustion of demineralizer resins is permitted in accordance with the WVDAQ letter dated January 21, 2004 addressed to Mr. Frank Blake and signed by Jesse D. Adkins and subject to the DAQ notification requirements as outlined in the document titled "American Electric Power Demineralizer Resin Burn Notification Procedure."
-Records pertaining to the combustion of demineralizer resins shall be kept in accordance with 3.3.2. and shall be made available, in a suitable form for inspection, to the Secretary upon request.
-See Appendix D.
+Records pertaining to the combustion of demineralizer resins shall be kept on site for a period of no less than five (5) years and shall be made available, in a suitable form for inspection, to the Secretary upon request.

-[WVDAQ Letter dated January 21, 2004 addressed to Mr. Frank Blake and signed by Jesse D. Adkins - State-Enforceable only; 45CSR§30-5.1.c.]
+[WVDAQ Letter dated January 21, 2004 addressed to Mr. Frank Blake and signed by Jesse D. Adkins - State-Enforceable only]

-4.1.1.
+- 4.1.1.
 Any fuel burning unit(s) including associated air pollution control equipment, shall at all times, including periods of start-up, shutdowns, and malfunctions, to the extent practicable, be maintained and operated in a manner consistent with good air pollution control practice for minimizing emissions.
-[45CSR§2-9.2.]